 Continuous Time Random Matching (with Darrell Duffie and Yeneng Sun).

-Robustness of equilibria in games with many players (with Enxian Chen, Xiang Sun and Yeneng Sun).
+Optimal robust perfection (with Enxian Chen, Xiang Sun and Yeneng Sun)